Modeling gravitational wave sources in the MillenniumTNG simulations: Introduction

 To interpret the population of GW events, it is essential to establish a physically motivated framework that connects compact binary formation to the cosmic history of star formation and chemical enrichment of the Universe.
 Several methods have been proposed to address this challenge.
 A possible solution is to use semi-analytic techniques or observationally calibrated star formation histories, convolved with parameterized binary formation prescriptions and merger time distributions, to estimate merger rate densities across cosmic time \citep{Adhikari2020,Rauf2023,Vijaykumar2024,Dehghani2025}.
 Although computationally inexpensive, these approaches cannot often track mergers within the complex dynamical environments of evolving galaxies and halos.

-A more recent class of models has attempted to overcome this issue by combining merger trees -- derived from $N$-body or hydrodynamical simulations -- or empirical galaxy scaling relations with (simplified) binary evolution models \citep{2012ApJ...759...52D,2013ApJ...779...72D,2016MNRAS.463L..31L,2019ApJ...881..157B,2021ApJ...907..110B,Santoliquido2022,2024AnP...53600170C,Sgalletta2025}.
+A more recent class of models has attempted to overcome this issue by combining merger trees -- derived from $N$-body or hydrodynamical simulations -- or empirical galaxy scaling relations with (simplified) binary evolution models \citep{2012ApJ...759...52D,2013ApJ...779...72D,2016MNRAS.463L..31L,2019ApJ...881..157B,2019MNRAS.490.3740N,2020MNRAS.493L...6T,2021ApJ...907..110B,Santoliquido2022,2023ApJ...948..105V,2024ApJ...976...23B,2024AnP...53600170C,Sgalletta2025}.
 This hybrid approach captures certain aspects of hierarchical galaxy growth and metallicity enrichment, but still lacks a mapping of the spatial distribution of events and relies on assumptions underlying the empirical scaling relations and binary evolution models.
+Similar techniques have also been applied to estimate the GW background produced by mergers of supermassive black holes at the centers of galaxies \citep[see, e.g.,][]{2017MNRAS.464.3131K, 2017MNRAS.471.4508K, 2020MNRAS.498..537S}.

 Finally, a more comprehensive (and computationally expensive) method involves the post-processing of cosmological hydrodynamical simulations with stellar evolution and binary population synthesis models.
 In these studies, stellar particles are assigned binary merger probabilities based on metallicity, age, and star formation history, enabling predictions for merger rates and host galaxy properties \citep{Mapelli2017,2017MNRAS.471L.105S,Mapelli2018,Artale2019,Artale2020,Artale2020b,Rose2021,Perna2022,Sgalletta2023}.